ellapolo/nets213/README.md

 -Build webapp using Javascript with interactive map (4 points) <br />

 Data: <br />
   -Raw Data:First, we will take images of food trucks and their menus.
-This can be done by ourselves or through Field Agent<br />
+This can be done by ourselves or through Field Agent.<br />
 The images are then hosted on Dropbox.
-From this, we generate a CSV file of Image URLs we can use for CrowdFlower<br />
+From this, we generate a CSV file of Image URLs we can use for CrowdFlower.<br />
-  -Quality Control Data:      <br />
+  -Quality Control Data: From CrowdFlower      <br />
-  -Aggregation Data:         <br />
+  -Aggregation Data: The output from Quality Control will be the input for our Aggregation.
+Our Aggregation Module will take the CSV file and generate a json file which contains     <br />

 Modules